MitchTalmadge/AMP-dockerized/README.md

 # Getting Help

-**Please DO NOT bug CubeCoders for support without first asking here; they do not support nor endorse this image and will tell you that you are on your own.**
+Please see the Deprecation Notice above.
+I am unable to provide support for this container.
+I just do not have the time, as much as it pains me.

-If you need help with AMP when using this image, please [create an issue](https://github.com/MitchTalmadge/AMP-dockerized/issues/new) and we will figure it out!
+**Please DO NOT bug CubeCoders for support.
+They do not support nor endorse this image and will tell you that you are on your own.**

 ## Unraid
-If you are using Unraid, please check out [this support topic](https://forums.unraid.net/topic/98290-support-amp-application-management-panel-corneliousjd-repo/) made by one of our community members, [@CorneliousJD](https://github.com/CorneliousJD)!
+If you are using Unraid, there is a [support topic](https://forums.unraid.net/topic/98290-support-amp-application-management-panel-corneliousjd-repo/), but it doesn't seem to be very active anymore.

 # Supported Modules